Cleo469/Flashcards/README.md

 ### Planned features

-- About page for business-oriented purposes
+- Flashcards page for educative-learning purposes

 ## The Skeleton Plane